peeradonmoke2002/FRA532_LAB1_6702_6703/README.md

 ros2 launch robot_controller noslip_model+all_odom.launch.py
 ```

-3) Use the odometry recording and plotting tool to compare results.
+3) Use the odometry recording  `record_odom_all.py` and plotting `plot_all.py` to compare results.

+>warning: the data will be overwrite if you run the launch file again.

 ### **Results**
 We tested the system by making the robot move in a **circular left turn** using different kinematic models.